 Knowing what needed to be done (and how to do it) became a form of torture for me.
 I couldn't help but wonder if this was the true test of patience I was here for.

-I would open my eyes and peek at all the fortunate souls working hard to lay their meditative foundations around me.
+I would open my eyes and peek at all the fortunate souls meditating around me.
 How I envied them...they had a clearly defined goal – something to work towards.
 Well I guess I did, too....to make it to the end of this glacial course without going completely bonkers.

-Over the next few days, we all got used to the routine.
-I was surprised that not having my phone or wifi wasn't as hard as I thought...but I'm not going to lie....I'm a writer, and I had a TON of time to sit and think out there.
+Over the next few days, we tried our best to adjust to life at Vipassana Philippines.
+Not having wifi or my phone wasn't as difficult as I thought!
+Still, I'm not going to lie....I'm a writer, and I had a TON of time to sit and think out there.
 I had so many ideas for future goals and projects; the hardest part was not being able to simply write them down!

 There is No Escape...From Yourself

 Yes, any change in routine becomes a godsend during a silent retreat.
-For example, I never realized a bowel movement could be so welcomed and exciting.
+For example, even a bowel movement becomes a welcomed and exciting event!

 Honestly, seeing how miserable everybody looked began to take a toll on me.
 I began to wonder if I should really be here...if I really belonged.
-These people seemed damaged...jaded...broken.
+Many of these people seemed damaged...jaded.
+Broken.
+Was I one of them?

-As if somehow subconsciously rebelling against our inability to make a sound, our tent cabin was a symphony of snoring, belching, and nuclear-grade flatulence each night.
+As if subconsciously rebelling against our inability to make a sound, our tent cabin was a symphony of snoring, belching, and nuclear - grade flatulence each night.

 As the days went on, I began to grow annoyed with people around me, and I'm sure others were feeling the same way.
 Familiar faces started to disappear...never to reemerge.
-I wondered how they convinced the staff to let them abandon the course...or did something sinister happen to them??
+I wondered how they convinced the staff to free them from the course...or did something sinister happen to them??
 I kid, they're fine.

 The Light at the End of the Mediation Tunnel